Monday, 1 December 2025

 How to choose which organizations to support?

 After making your list, break down each category.
-For example, Food Supply may include food banks, community kitchens, providing school lunches, or delivery of hot meals to seniors.
+For example, Food Supply may include food banks, community kitchens, school lunch programs, or the delivery of hot meals to seniors.

 Give to Organizations You Know

-The bottom line for most people is to make their donation count.
-They want the largest portion of their gift to go to people who need it most.
+The bottom line for most companies is to make their donation count.
+They want the largest portion of their gift to go to those who need it most, rather than to operations budgets.

-Last week at my Rotary Club meeting, a lady who co-owns rental properties made a spontaneous announcement.
+Recently, a lady who co-owns rental properties stood up at a service club meeting to make a spontaneous announcement.
 She told of meeting a family of refugees from the war in Ukraine who were desperate to find a home for their children.

-The lady and her husband decided to lease an apartment at no charge for 6 months.
+The lady and her husband decided to lease an apartment for 6 months at no charge.
 They set aside a further $2,500 to help them buy a car so they could find jobs.
-The lady asked club members to bring that amount up to $10,000 so a durable car could be purchased.
+The lady asked club members to match the gift.
+Having a car meant being able to commute to a job.

-You wouldn't know about the family's extreme needs unless you talked to a member of our club.
+You wouldn't know about the family's extreme needs unless you talked to a member of the club.

 Due Diligence